jknight/DotNet.Config/README.md

     bright $color.
 ````

-then you can use AppSettings.GlueOnto(this) to apply the settings:
+and you can immeditaly glue your settings onto your class with "AppSettings.GlueOnto(this)":

 ````csharp
 public class MyClass {